 It is a dream to believe that you will find an investor in the streets during your first week in the Valley and receive 1 million dollars right away.
 It is a hard task to raise funds there, and it takes a lot of time and commitment.
 If you accept the challenge, it is possible that you will have to spend at least 6 months to be investment-ready.

-The problem is that San Francisco, most famous city in the Valley, is one of the most expensive cities in the United States, maybe even in the whole world.
-If you are looking for a simple life, what is probably your case now if you are a startup owner, you will spend at least 3,000 dollars per month only in rent.
+The problem is that San Francisco, the most famous city in the Valley, is one of the most expensive cities in the United States, maybe even in the whole world.
+If you are looking for a simple life, what is probably your case now if you are a startup owner?
+You will probably spend at least 3,000 dollars per month only on rent.
 Add that to other costs, such as meals, transport and working space and you will get what we are discussing here…

 2) Unbelievable competition

 As we said before, the Valley gathers fantastic opportunities for startups.
 The problem is that everyone knows about it!
-Because of that, it became one of the most competitive regions in the world, bringing the most brilliant minds and ideas from all over the world competing for space.
+Because of that, it became one of the most competitive regions in the world.
+It is bringing the most brilliant minds and ideas from all over the world competing for space.

 3) Language Barriers

 This is a complex problem, but if you are not from an English spoken country, you will understand what we are saying.
 I am sure that you know at least a little bit of English because you are reading this post, but a little bit is not enough!
-We had already seen many entrepreneurs that learned the language when was younger but didn’t practice for almost 10 years and thought that it would be ok to pitch in the Valley like this.
+We had already seen many entrepreneurs that learned the language when was younger.
+But they hadn’t practiced the language for almost 10 years and thought that it would be ok to pitch in the Valley like this.
 Do I need to say what happened?